 Music Mill FM – Victoria Wood

 I was invited on to Mark Thompson’s show at short notice to remember Victoria Wood.
 What happened was a little bit different to most of the other tributes, concentrating on how ‘dangerous’ Victoria Wood As Seen On TV had seemed to an Alternative Comedy-hungry youngster back in the mid-eighties.

 BBC News – ‘Clangers Expert’

 The legendary interview about the return of the Clangers, thankfully without the visuals.
-If I’d known I was going to be on TV and played in a loop for two days, I’d have worn a better shirt.
+If I’d known I was going to be on television and played in a loop for two days, I’d have worn a better shirt.

 © Tim Worthington.